Yasmine Bleeth: Personal life

 Bleeth met her future husband, strip club owner Paul Cerrito, in December 2000 when she voluntarily entered the Malibu-based Promises Rehabilitation Clinic to overcome a cocaine dependence.
 Bleeth would later comment, "They say you shouldn't get into any relationship in the first year of sobriety — especially with someone in the program, but Paul and I fell in love immediately."
 They were married in Santa Barbara, California, on August 25, 2002, and now live in Los Angeles and Scottsdale, Arizona.
 Bleeth and Cerrito do not have children.

 Charity work

-Bleeth was the 1998 spokesperson for the Lee National Denim Day fundraising campaign, which raises millions of dollars for breast cancer research and education.
+Bleeth was the 1998 spokesperson for the Lee National Denim Day fundraising campaign, which raises money for breast cancer research and education.
 On October 9, 1998, it was called the "Wear Jeans to Work" campaign.
 With Bleeth's help, $5 million was raised on that one day to help Susan G. Komen for the Cure.

 Cocaine addiction and arrest

 In December 2000, Bleeth voluntarily entered the Malibu-based Promises Rehabilitation Clinic to overcome a cocaine dependence.
 On September 12, 2001, Bleeth was arrested in Romulus, Michigan, after she drove her car off the highway onto a median strip on Interstate 94 as she and her future husband, Paul Cerrito, were heading to Detroit Metropolitan Airport.
 No other cars were involved.
 Police found four syringes with an injectable form of cocaine in them and a small plastic bag with cocaine residue on it.
 The next day police conducted a search of her hotel room, where they discovered more cocaine and drug paraphernalia.
 In November 2001, through a plea bargain, Bleeth pleaded guilty to possessing less than 25 grams of cocaine and to driving while impaired.
 She was sentenced in January 2002 to two years of probation and 100 hours of community service.

 Bleeth's lawyer, Jerry Sabbota, stated after sentencing that the actress was satisfied with the plea bargain, noting that her record will be cleared of any felonies after she fulfills the terms of her probation.
 "When all is said and done she'll have a traffic ticket on her record.
 She wasn't treated any better than anyone else, and she wasn't treated any worse," Sabbota said.
 Her attorney stated that Bleeth was receiving therapy from the founder of the Promises Rehabilitation Clinic that she had previously attended in 2000.
 Bleeth completely fulfilled the terms of her probation as of January 2004, and her record was cleared as determined by the plea bargain.
 In an issue of Glamour from April 2003, Bleeth wrote a three-page article titled "Back from My Drugs Hell" about her rocky path to recovery, her cocaine addiction, and her struggle to remain sober.
 Bleeth wrote that her cocaine habit was so severe that she collapsed at a photo shoot for Glamour, and she went without sleep for five days at a time.
 She wrote that "consciously trying to stay off drugs is now part of my life and always will be".